 Behold the Sardine — delicious, nutritious, easy to carry, non perishable, cheap, available everywhere, comes in a variety of flavorings [hot sauce, mustard, tomato, etc.] or useful oils [vegetable, soy, olive, etc.]

-When I tell people I am planning a bicycle tour that could possibly take ‘years’ the first reaction is usually: ‘How can you afford to do this?’
-The answer is simple and strikingly accurate: My time is worth BILLIONS!!!
+When I tell people I am planning a bicycle tour that could take 'years' the first reaction is usually: 'How can you afford to do this?'

 This past summer I headed up into the wilds of Upstate NY for a weeklong fishing trip / bachelor party.
 While cycling wasn’t on the menu, I was there to send off a long time cycling buddy who has ridden across the country with me twice.
 I picked up a $98.00 cheap inflatable kayak to make sure that everyone had a spot in a boat.
 I was very impressed with the kayak and have been looking for a way to incorporate one into my adventure gear.

 When people ask me “why I bicycle tour?”
 I often cannot articulate a satisfactory answer.
-If you are a bicycle tourist or endurance athlete perhaps you can understand this.
+If you are a bicycle tourist or endurance athlete: marathons, triathalons, rock climber, whatever…perhaps you can understand this.

 My first tour was on a super stiff aluminum frame with an equally stiff aluminum fork using worn out bar tape on set of Michelin Highlight Super Comp 700c x 20mm tires.
 I didn’t wear gloves.
 It destroyed my hands inside of eight days.
 I still feel the effects 14 years later.
 Pay particular attention to the equipment that interfaces your body to your bicycle.
 Hands, feet, and your butt all make contact with the bike and need to be protected to have a successful tour.